Ridlsan/iqtoolkit/docs/blog/building-part-05.md

 One thing to notice is that there is a lot more going on here than in the QueryTranslator of yore.
 Translation for Where and Select have been factored out into separate methods.
-They donít produce text anymore, but instances of ProjectionExpression and SelectExpression.
+They don‚Äôt produce text anymore, but instances of ProjectionExpression and SelectExpression.
 The ColumnProjector looks like it is doing something much more complicated too.
-I havenít shown the code for that yet, but it has changed as well.
-Thereís all these little helper methods for understanding the meaning of a table or a column.
-This is the starting of a factoring that may well end with some kind of mapping system, but Iíll leave that for the future.
+I haven‚Äôt shown the code for that yet, but it has changed as well.
+There‚Äôs all these little helper methods for understanding the meaning of a table or a column.
+This is the starting of a factoring that may well end with some kind of mapping system, but I‚Äôll leave that for the future.

 A key method to examine is the GetTableProjection method that actually assembles a query (with both Select and Project expressions) that represent the default query for getting members out of the database table.
-No more ìselect *î here.
+No more ‚Äúselect *‚Äù here.
 The default table projection only represents the columns that I defined in my domain class declarations.